-What you must pay Services that are covered for you when you get these Services Days 1-20: Skilled nursing facility (SNF) care \$0 co-pay per day (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
+Services that are covered for you What you must pay when you get these Services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
 Skilled nursing facilities are sometimes called "SNFs.")
-Days 21-100: \$160 co-pay per day Prior authorization is required.
+Prior authorization is required.
 Limited up to 100 days per benefit period.
 No prior hospital stay is required.
-The co-pays above apply per benefit period.
-A benefit Covered services include, but are not limited to: period begins on the day of Semi-private room (or a private room if medically admission.
-A benefit period necessary). ends when: Meals, including special diets.
+Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary).
+Meals, including special diets.
 Skilled nursing services.
-You have not been in a SNF for 60 days in a row, or you Physical therapy, occupational therapy, and speech remain in a SNF and haven't received skilled care for 60 Drugs administered to you as part of your plan of care days in a row.
-(This includes substances that are naturally present in the body, such as blood clotting factors).
+Physical therapy, occupational therapy, and speech therapy.
+Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors).
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
 Medical and surgical supplies ordinarily provided by SNFs.
-If you go into a SNF after Laboratory tests ordinarily provided by SNFs. one benefit period has X-rays and other radiology services ordinarily provided by ended, a new benefit period SNFs. begins.
-Use of appliances such as wheelchairs ordinarily provided by SNFs.
+Laboratory tests ordinarily provided by SNFs.
+Vs-rays and other radiology services ordinarily provided by SNFs.
 Physician/Practitioner services.
 Generally, you will get your SNF care from in-network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost-sharing for a facility that isn't an in-network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility A SNF where your spouse is living at the time you leave the hospital.
+Anrysing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care).
+Days 1-20: \$0 co-pay per dayDays 21-100: \$164 co-pay per dayThe co-pays above apply per benefit period.
+A benefit • A SNF where your spouse is living at the time you leave the hospital.